bump-sh/docs/src/_guides/openapi/advanced-ref-usage.md

 The chance of getting a Git conflict when two different developers add two different paths or expanding properties in a schema is now a fair bit smaller.
 If a conflict does occur, the diff will be a lot less confusing to work out.

+One downside of splitting up components into different documents like this is that it becomes harder to follow API changes, either directly or by looking at files in GitHub.
+Changing a schema in one document can effect how multiple different endpoints work, and that can caused a bit of confusion.
+API change management tools like [Bump.sh](https://bump.sh/api-change-management) or [Optic](https://www.useoptic.com/docs/diff-openapi) can help by spotting breaking changes and reporting them on PRs, so that you can easily see problems that could otherwise slip through.

 ## AsyncAPI Reusable Components

 AsyncAPI is thankfully the same when it comes to `$ref` and `components`, so if your event-driven API is struggling as much as your HTTP API then it's time to split things up.